ScoopWhoop: Ok Tested

 Ok Tested is a YouTube channel launched in 2017 by ScoopWhoop which produces lifestyle and entertainment content.

 Readership

 In late 2016, the monthly unique readership of ScoopWhoop across all its three websites was estimated to be 30 million and their monthly views across all its internet assets including channels on social media platforms was estimated to be 225 million.

 Controversies

-In April 2017, Scoopwhoop co-founder Suparn Pandey was accused by an executive of sexual assault and misbehavior for 2 years she worked with Scoopwhoop.
-In March 2018 Scoopwhoop personnel were found to be involved in negotiations for a political campaign by investigative media portal Cobrapost.
-In February 2022, Scoopwhoop a former employee Samdish Bhatia accused the founder and CEO Sattvik Mishra and his wife of sexual harassment and assault and an FIR filed against him.
+In April 2017, ScoopWhoop co-founder Suparn Pandey was accused by an executive of sexual assault and misbehavior during the 2 years she worked with ScoopWhoop.

+In March 2018 ScoopWhoop personnel were found to be involved in negotiations for a political campaign by investigative media portal Cobrapost.

+In February 2022, a former ScoopWhoop employee, Samdish Bhatia accused the founder and CEO Sattvik Mishra and his wife of sexual harassment and assault, filing an FIR against him.
 Subsequently, the court refused to grant an interim injunction sought by Mishra in connection with this case.